VPN

 30 days money-back guarantee

-First place in our ranking went to NordVPN, owing to its provision of what we consider to be the best VPN package on the market.
-We were impressed not only with its user-friendly apps and numerous features but also with its excellent speeds (likewise, first place in our ranking).
+First place in our ranking went to NordVPN, owing to what we think is the best VPN package on the market.
+We were impressed not only with its user-friendly apps and variety of features but also with its excellent speeds (first place in our ranking).

-In terms of security, there isn't much to complain about: NordVPN possesses all of the technical features needed to ensure that you and your data are safe, promises not to compile traffic logs, and regularly submits to independent audits.
+In terms of security, there isn't much to complain about: NordVPN possesses all of the technical features needed to ensure that you and your data are safe, promises not to log traffic, and regularly submits to independent audits.
 We couldn't identify any leaks during testing either.

 The company isn't perfect though.
 In 2018, one of its servers in Finland was targeted by hackers.
 While in and of itself, this wouldn't be a major issue, Nord only publicized the incident after a significant amount of time had passed.
 All the same, we rate NordVPN's security highly.